masesk/webapp-interface-manager/README.md

 * (OPTIONAL) `deletable`: true or false; whether the user can delete the app. `false` by default.

+* (OPTIONAL) `editable`: true or false: whether the app can be edited in the UI after being created.
+This cannot be changed from the UI later.

 ### As URL to a page

 #### In Code
-Using `StaticWindow` React component, reference the `id` that uses the URL you need.
+Using `StaticWindow` React component, reference the `appid` that uses the URL you need.

 Example:
 1. Change `src/constants.js` to include your new app